Get My San Diego Zoo & Other Discounts

 While it’s reasonable to pop in for an hour, I’d suggest a minimum of 2-3 hours with a movie and a snack break if your itinerary permits.

 Here’s a little from a very long list of cool stuff to look for inside The Nat.
 The good news is that it’s possible to see the entire Museum in one visit.
-If you’re a first-time visitor or have kids in tow, look out for the displays and activities listed below, but keep in mind there is much more to see.
+Everything in this section is permanent, or what the Museum labels always on view, so it will be there whenever you go.
+The rotating shows are covered further down, and those are the ones worth checking before you make the trip.

 The Allosaurus cast skeleton in the lobby is lovingly referred to as “Al” or Alice” by its fans.
 (We’ve always called it “Al” though I’m not really sure why.
 For the sake of this article, I’ll stick with it.)